v1ggs-dev/ed-tech-project/README.md

 ---

+## 🙏 Ending Notes

 ## 🙏 Acknowledgements

-This project was a highly collaborative effort.
-A big thank you for the continuous feedback, creative ideas, and clear vision that shaped the final product.
-It was a pleasure to build this with you!
+This project was built by me and [@khushi2503](https://github.com/khushii2503) ** for the **PixxelHack Webathon**, organized by the **ACM-TCET student chapter**.
+It represents our passion for creating high-quality, modern web experiences and our dedication to the spirit of competition and innovation.